|Position:||Associate Head Coach|

 |Alma Mater:||University of Sheffield|

-Ben Graham is currently in his second season at Holy Cross as an assistant men's soccer coach in 2017.
+Ben Graham is currently in his fourth season at Holy Cross and his second season as the associate head coach in 2019.
+Graham spent the past two seasons as an assistant men's soccer coach.
 He also serves as the goalkeepers coach.
 Graham spent the 2014 and 2015 seasons as an assistant coach at Stanford as the Cardinal won the 2015 national championship.